Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 Connection of veth interfaces to Linux bridges

-• We can attach the sub-interfaces of a veth interface to a Linux bridge and create several respective ports, each of which receives tagged packets from the outside and emits tagged packets to the outside.
+• We can attach the sub-interfaces of a veth interface to a Linux bridge and create 2 respective ports, each of which receives tagged packets from the outside and emits tagged packets to the outside.

 • Or we can attach the neutral (unsplitted) “trunk” interface at one side of a veth device to a Linux bridge and create a respective port, which may transfer tagged and untagged packets into and out of the bridge.
 This is even possible if the other interface of the veth device has defined sub-interfaces.

 In both cases bridge specific VLAN settings for the bridge ports may have different impacts on the tagging of forwarded IN or OUT packets.
 We come back to this point in a minute.
-The following drawing illustrates some principles:

 The virtual cable of a veth device can transport Ethernet packets with different VLAN tags.
 However, packet processing at certain targets like a network namespace or a bridge requires a termination with a suitable Ethernet device, i.e. an interface which can handle the specific tag of packet.
 This termination device is: